Marais/marais.github.io/evinced/platform_pipeline.md

 Item deduplication was added.
 Details can be seen on this page: [Deduplication Of Items](./platform_deduplication.md)

 ## Query API Design
-To answer the requirement of having a flexible API, I designed a graphQl engine that translate to a clickhouse query.
-All complex query needs is hidden behind a view and the graphQL simply reflects the view fields with filtering/sorting/aggreagtion abilities on the fields.
-This means we simply need to create a new view if another API is needed!
+To meet the requirement for a flexible API, I designed a GraphQL engine that translates queries into ClickHouse queries.
+All complex query logic is encapsulated within ClickHouse views, and the GraphQL layer simply reflects the view fields, providing filtering, sorting, and aggregation capabilities on those fields.
+This design allows us to easily create a new view whenever a new API is needed!

 ## Conclusion
-The use of Clickhouse collapsingMergeTree together with the update streaming solution was the solution picked for this project.
-Because of the idle ability and scaling ability of clickhouse, we could start with a very small cluster and reduce the startup cost significantly compared to the competitors.
+The solution chosen for this project was to use ClickHouse's CollapsingMergeTree in combination with the update streaming solution.
+Thanks to ClickHouse's idling capabilities and scalability, we were able to start with a very small cluster, significantly reducing startup costs compared to competitors.

 Back To [Home](../index.md)